 Biology can be best described as the merger of two related process: anabolic and catabolic.
 The anabolic process builds while

 the catabolic process destroys.

 Metabolic = Anabolic + Catabolic

 A short time after we are born anabolism (building) is running high while catabolism (destroying) is running low.
 As we age

 anabolism starts to drop while catabolism starts to rise.
 Once catabolism rises above anabolism, natural death is not far

 The hormone symphony that controls our lives is nothing short of a miracle and yet some hormones have a much greater effect

 than others.
 Anabolic hormones like testosterone (which exists in both men and women by the way) help us grow and maintain

 muscle mass but catabolic hormones like cortisol make sure we won't keep

-keep that mass unless we exercise.
+that mass without exercise.

 One of the more negative aspects of cortisol is that it is released during times of injury or stress.
 One of the more

 diabolical facts associated with aging is that the body's sensitivity to stress increases with age which only results in more

 production of cortisol.
 So although it is not a good idea to try to eliminate cortisol from the body, it is probably a good idea

 to control your stress so cortisol is not released too often or too long.

 For some reason that medicine does not yet understand, this age-related sensitivity to stress can be reduced with moderate daily

 Omega-3 vs. Omega-3-6-9

-Many people supplement with Omega 3 to reduce the action of cortisol in
+Many citizens supplement with Omega 3 to reduce the action of cortisol in

-- Read the book "Good
+- Read the book "Good Calories, Bad

-Calories, Bad Calories" by Gary Taubes
+Calories" by Gary Taubes